A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 Visiting Profile Builder -> Manage Fields will bring you to a drag and drop interface where you can customize the contents of your registration form.
 By default, you will see a list of common fields in the WordPress user profile, like name, biographical info, Contact Info, etc. For each, you can click the “Edit” button to customize the label, description and default value for the field.
 You can also choose whether or not each field is required.
 If you want to take the size of your form down a bit, you can also click the “Delete” link to remove it from the registration process entirely.
 If you remove a field from this section, it will also be removed from the “Edit Profile” page, which we’ll talk about below.

 Once you’ve set up the plugin, you need to actually add the forms to your site.
 First up is registration, which uses the [wppb-register] shortcode.
 Create a page titled “Registration” or something similar, and add this shortcode.
 This will output a user registration form anyone can access.
 By default, users will be registered at the “subscriber” role, but you can change this by adding a role parameter to the shortcode.

 Next up, you can create a page called “Edit Profile”.
 Here, you can add the [wppb-edit-profile] shortcode.
 This page’s content can only be accessed by registered users.
-When they visit the page, they will be able to edit any of the fields that was entered in the registration, or change their password.
+When they visit the page, they will be able to edit any of the fields that were entered in the registration or change their password.
 It keeps the form very simple, and you can link to this page however you want.

 The last step is to add a login form.
 You can do this in one of two ways.
-The first is to add the [wppb-login] shortcode to any post or page, or use the do_shortcode() function to add it to your template files.
-If you want to add a recover password form, you can use the [wppb-recover-password] shortcode where users can enter in their username or email and change their password.
+The first is to add the [wppb-login] shortcode to any post or page or use the do_shortcode() function to add it to your template files.
+If you want to add a recover password form, you can use the [wppb-recover-password] shortcode where users can enter their username or email and change their password.